Trump slaps first tariffs on Canadian lumber

 Canada has consistently denied it subsidizes its lumber companies.
 The World Trade Organization sided with Canada in 2004 and the two sides came to a temporary agreement in 2006, which expired last October.

-Related: Mexico economy minister warns Trump: Tariffs 'will be a big mistake'
+Related: Mexico economy minister warns Trump about tariffs

-Despite the agreement, US lumber firms continued to allege that their Canadian counterparts had an unfair advantage which allowed them to sell their lumber in the US market at prices American firms couldn't sell at.
+Despite the agreement, U.S. lumber firms continued to allege that their Canadian counterparts had an unfair advantage which allowed them to sell their lumber in the U.S. market at prices American firms couldn't sell at.

 U.S. firms declared victory Monday night.